OHI-Science/ohi-global/README.md

 * **data visualization app** This was super handy for comparing changes among commits.

 * **CW** This will be updated with new pressures data for fertilizer and pesticide from John's plume models (see [issue](https://github.com/OHI-Science/issues/issues/343)), and the trend will be calculated directly from these pressures.
 There is a new trash layer (that I haven't had a chance to look at - but this needs to be done).
 There is currently no new [pathogen](http://www.wssinfo.org/data-estimates/table) data available.
+Will replace population trend with trash trend data as there are now at least three years of trash data!

 * **HAB CS CP** Sea ice is probably the only habitat we can update.
 These data are ready and available.
 These data should be reorganized such that the habitat layers are called separately by the Toolbox.
 Although here is a link to some potential [mangrove data](http://www.wri.org/blog/2015/02/satellite-data-reveals-state-world%E2%80%99s-mangrove-forests).
 We need to check that out.